nibeon/my-windows-and-linux/3-WindowsXP-SP3.md

 - PHP 5.4
 - Love2d (game framework, writing in Lua)
 - XNA Game Studio 4.0 (Game framework writing in C# for Visual Studio 2010)
+- Clojure
+- Kotlin

 ## Editors:
+- LightTable 0.7.2
 - Adobe Brackets 1.7 (newest versions is not supported Windows XP)
 - Sublime Text
 - Textadept
 - Geany
 - gVim
-- jedit (and some more editors writing in java)
+- jEdit (and some more editors writing in java)
 - Bluefish
 - some more editors

 ## Browsers

 - Sea Monkey
-- Firefox 52
+- Firefox 52 esr

 ## Office